skaroth7/GBA-thesis-Bioinformatics/README.md

 #modify the config.json to specify your required sequencing files

-#run the snakemake pipeline
+run the snakemake pipeline
--snakemake "snakefile" --cores INT
+- snakemake "snakefile" --cores INT